 You are responsible for initiating the warranty process.
-You are responsible for presenting your engine to an authorized YANMAR dealer or distributor as soon as a problem exists.
+You must present your engine to a YAN-MAR dealer as soon as a problem exists.
 The warranty repairs should be completed by the dealer as expeditiously as possible.
-If you have any questions regarding your warranty rights and responsibilities, or would like information on the nearest YAN-MAR dealer or authorized service center, you should contact YANMAR America Corporation.
+If you have any questions regarding your warranty rights and responsibilities, or would like information on the nearest YANMAR dealer or authorized service center, you should contact YANMAR America Corporation.